MosElAgab/python-sql-review/README.md

 It is essential to have a clear understanding of the expected arguments for each function and the structure of the data to be returned.

 ### Task 1 - Transforming Department Data

-The ' function is responsible for processing a list of dictionaries with the following format and returning a list of lists containing the **department_name**.
+The `format_departments` function is responsible for processing a list of dictionaries with the following format and returning a list of lists containing the **department_name**.

 ```py
 # EXAMPLE INPUT